-Chicken breast are usually thick on one end and thin on the other.
+Chicken breasts are usually thick on one end and thin on the other.
 This makes it hard for the chicken to cook evenly.

-Use a meat mallet, rolling pin or can of soup to pound out the chicken so it has a uniform thickness all around.
-This will make it easy to cook the chicken evenly and to avoid over cooking.
+Use a meat mallet, rolling pin, or can of soup to pound out the chicken so it has a uniform thickness all around.
+This will make it easy to cook the chicken evenly and avoid overcooking.

 You can see the chicken below has an even thickness all the way around.